 The business cycle is the natural rise and fall of economic growth that occurs over time.
 The cycle is a useful tool for analyzing the economy.
 It can also help you make better financial decisions.

-Expansion is between the trough and the peak.
+An expansion is between the trough and the peak.
 That's when the economy is growing.
-Gross domestic product, which measures economic output, is increasing.
+The gross domestic product, which measures economic output, is increasing.
 The GDP growth rate is in the healthy 2 to 3 percent range.
 Unemployment reaches its natural rate of 4.5 to 5 percent.
 Inflation is near its 2 percent target.
 The stock market is in a bull market.
 A well-managed economy can remain in the expansion phase for years.
 That's called a Goldilocks economy.

 The expansion phase nears its end when the economy overheats.
 That's when the GDP growth rate is greater than 3 percent.
 Inflation is greater than 2 percent and may reach the double digits.
 Investors are in a state of "irrational exuberance."
 That's when they create asset bubbles.

 The peak is the second phase.
 It is the month when the expansion transitions into the contraction phase.

-The third phase is contraction.
+The third phase is a contraction.
 It starts at the peak and ends at the trough.
 Economic growth weakens.
 GDP growth falls below 2 percent.
 When it turns negative, that is what economists call a recession.
 Mass layoffs make headline news.
 The unemployment rate begins to rise.
 It doesn’t happen until toward the end of the contraction phase because it's a lagging indicator.
 Businesses wait to hire new workers until they are sure the recession is over.
 Stocks enter a bear market as investors sell.